FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/BiomeGenerators/MultiNoise.md

-With the WorldChunkManager's you can set how the Biomes will generate in your custom World.

-**Note: This is something you will need to generate your Custom World.

-## With this WorldChunkManager you can create a World with fully custom Biomes that generate and how big common they are:
+## With this BiomeGenerator you can create a World with fully custom Biomes that generate and how big common they are:
-  - DummyWorldChunkManagerMultiNoise.CREATOR
+  - MultiNoiseBiomeGenerator.CREATOR
     Methods:
       - ``` addBiome(Biomes, temperature_noise, humidity, altitude, weirdness, offset) ```<br>
       - ``` addBiome(RegisteredCustomBiome, temperature_noise, humidity, altitude, weirdness, offset) ```<br>